tomaszeman/Xunit.Extensions.Ordering/README.md

 }
 ```

-3. You can enable warning messaging about continuity and duplicates of Order indexes by enabling *diagnosticMessages*.
+3. You can enable warning messages about continuity and duplicates of Order indexes by enabling *diagnosticMessages*.

 	1. Create xnuit.runner.json in root of your test project
 	```json